-BorderLight, an international theater festival cofounded and codirected by Associate Professor of English and Cinema Studies Jeff Pence, will launch in Cleveland in summer 2019.
+BorderLight, an international theater festival cofounded and codirected by Associate Professor and Chair of English and Cinema Studies Jeff Pence, will launch in Cleveland this summer.

 “Especially in our current situation,” he says, “we want people to engage with one another across all imaginable borders—even when others don’t want this to happen.”

 When considering the location of such an ambitious festival—both logistically and in its mission—some may ask: why Cleveland?
 For Pence and cofounder and dramaturg Dale Heinen, the answer is simple: why not?
 “Decision-makers in Cleveland have an attitude of, ‘why not Cleveland?’” she says.
 “Perhaps more than anything, that shift in perspective has made BorderLight possible.”

 Cleveland, which has more than 70 theater stages, is a particularly apt location for the festival.
 Playhouse Square—one of the city’s two theater districts—is the country’s second largest performing arts center, after Lincoln Center in New York City.
 With the largest theater circuit in the country outside of New York City, Cleveland is well-positioned to host performances on a global scale, without having to reinvent the wheel.